Permanentfrost/HomeLab/README.md

 ##### Full Disk Encryption via LUKS

 > [!WARNING]
+> During initial setup ALL your data will be lost!
+>
 > LUKS or other Full-Disk-Encryption can have severe performance impacts.

 Ask whether this is really needed for your case (Raspberry or Server).